any-docs/css/content/reference/at-rules/@function/index.md

 ### Including complex logic

-You can include more complex logic in functions using constructs such as {{cssxref("@media")}} at-rules and {{cssxref("if()")}} functions.
+You can include more complex logic in functions using constructs such as `@media` at-rules and `if()` functions.
 For example, the next function takes two arguments, one for a narrow-screen layout and one for a wide-screen layout.
 It returns the latter by default, but returns the former when the viewport width is less than `700px` wide, as detected using a media query.

 ```css
 @function --narrow-wide(--narrow, --wide) {